WHAT’S IN YOUR HORSE?

 The Mystery Horse: Let’s say you purchased an unknown horse who the prior owner claimed was 1/2 Icelandic.
 Since Icelandic horses are thought to be some of the most preserved genetic examples of horses in the world (because they have been in isolation for generations) Etalon can compare the genes of your mystery horse to the genes of their known group of Icelandic horses.
 They can then see how many genes your horse may share with the “average” Icelandic horse and determine the likelihood that your horse is in fact 50% Icelandic.

-The Mystery Athlete: OK, you’re off to Europe to purchase your dream Warmblood to enhance your Eventing career.
-After sorting through your favorite bloodlines, you’ve narrowed it down to two farms with spectacular sires and dams known for throwing lovely, talented Eventing horses.
+The Mystery Athlete: OK, you’re off to Europe to purchase your dream Warmblood to enhance your Dressage career.
+After sorting through your favorite bloodlines, you’ve narrowed it down to two farms with spectacular sires and dams known for throwing lovely, talented Dressage horses.
 You’ve chosen 5 foals from the lineup and are sweating over your decision.
 If you’ve already cleared a bill of health for each (no genetic diseases like PSSM1, clean x-rays, fitting disposition, etc.) your decision should be easier.
 The problem?
-These same sire and dam combinations are also known to produce Show Jumpers and the occasional Dressage star, so how do you tip the hand further in your favor?
+These same sire and dam combinations are also known to produce Show Jumpers and the occasional Eventing star, so how do you tip the hand further in your favor?
 Composition.
-By understanding what a classic, successful Eventing horse looks like, genetically, you now have a solid reference point.
-In comparing the DNA profile of your Mystery Athlete to the known genetic profiles of the top Eventing horses, you can more easily see which horse may better suit your needs.
+By understanding what a classic, successful Dressage horse looks like, genetically, you now have a solid reference point.
+In comparing the DNA profile of your Mystery Athlete to the known genetic profiles of top Dressage horses, you can more easily see which horse may better suit your needs.
 This method is historically referred to as “% Blood” and has been, thus far, calculated based on pedigree… A reasonable method, but far less accurate than genetic calculations based on proven heritability.

 Want to Know What’s in Your Horse?